maoberlehner/markus-oberlehner-net/content/blog/goodbye-webpack-building-vue-applications-without-webpack.md

 };
 ```

-Above you can see some very basic implementation of our core `App` component.
+Above you can see a very basic implementation of our core `App` component.
 We've added the `container`, `mx-auto` and `p-4` [Tailwind CSS utility classes](https://tailwindcss.com/docs/container) for at least some minimal styling of the application.

 Now we're ready to run our application and view it in the browser. `npm start` starts a local server and opens your default browser.